miketysonai/ai/README.md

-# Tyson Discord Bot
+# Tyson X Bot

-A Twitter bot that generates humorous and philosophical X posts in the style of Mike Tyson, focusing on topics related to Jake Paul and boxing.
+A X bot that generates humorous and philosophical X posts in the style of Mike Tyson, focusing on topics related to Jake Paul and boxing.
 The bot utilizes the Groq API for generating responses and sends them to a specified Discord webhook.

 ## Features